 Indira Gandhi – First Female Prime Minister Of India

-Indira Priyadarshini Gandhi was the daughter of Jawaharlal Nehru, the first prime minister of India.
-She was destined to be in politics and served as the Prime Minister of India from January 1966 to March 1977 for three terms and again in January 1980, she was reelected to a fourth term.
+Indira Gandhi was the daughter of Jawaharlal Nehru, the first prime minister of India.
+She was destined to be in politics and served as the Prime Minister of India from January 1966 to March 1977 for three terms and again in January 1980, she was re-elected to a fourth term.

 She was assassinated by two of her bodyguards on October 31, 1984.
-She was the second longest-serving Prime Minister after her father Jawaharlal Nehru.
+She was the second-longest-serving Prime Minister after her father Jawaharlal Nehru.

-Indira’s childhood was more lonely than joyful as she spent her time with servants while her parents were busy in opposing the British rule.
+Indira’s childhood was more lonely than joyful as she spent her time with servants while her parents were busy opposing British rule.
 Growing up, Gandhi attended schools in India, West Bengal, and Switzerland.
 She also studied history and public administration at Oxford University in England.

 During her stay in Great Britain she met her husband Feroze Gandhi, they got married in Allahabad they had two sons Rajiv Gandhi (born in 1944) and Sanjay Gandhi (born in 1946).

 Indira Gandhi was the unofficial personal assistant to her father Jawaharlal Nehru during his tenure as Prime minister of India.
-Toward the end of 1950, she was the president of the Congress.
+Toward the end of 1950, she was the president of Congress.
 After the death of her father, she served in the then prime minister Lal Bahadur Shastri’s cabinet as minister of information and broadcasting.

-After the death of Lal Bahadur Shastri, Indira Gandhi was named as the leader of Congress party and she became the prime minister of India.
+After the death of Lal Bahadur Shastri, Indira Gandhi was named the leader of the Congress party and she became the prime minister of India.
 This time there was an intense competition between Morarji Desai and Indira Gandhi.

 Indira Gandhi defeated Morarji Desai by securing the support of more than two-thirds of the party’s MPs in a secret ballot among Congress MPs.
 Indira Gandhi served as Prime Minister of India from Jan 24, 1966, until March 24, 1977, and then again from Jan 14, 1980, until Oct 31, 1984.